openspur/yp-spur/doc/Manpage.coordinate.md

 ### Return value

-On success, 1 is returned if the vehicle gets near the position and 0 is retured elsewise.
+On success, 1 is returned if the vehicle gets near the position and 0 is returned elsewise.
 On error, -1 is returned.

 ***